 - teaching a Sunday School class?

-If not, you have a sinful view of sexual intimacy.
+If not, you have a wrong view of physical intimacy.
 God calls it very good, pure, and honorable.

 - Physical Intimacy in Marriage Should be Kept in Proper Perspective